Advices for Longer Constant Velocity Joints' Life!

-About Rubber Boots, Subaru designed one Short Boot to be Used at the Wheel's Side (outer Boot), and one Longer Boot to be Used on the Gearbox Side (inner Boot), the Difference could be Seen in this Drawing:
+Subaru designed one Short Boot to be Used at the Wheel's Side (outer Boot), and one Long Boot to be Used on the Gearbox Side (inner Boot), the Difference could be Seen in this Drawing:

-Because the inner Boot is Longer and it Works Perfect in the Place of the Outer Boot (Shorter).
+Because the inner Boot (Longer) Works Perfectly in the Place of the Outer Boot (Shorter).
 Being Longer aids the Boot to Handle Better the Continous Stretchings from the Steering Turns; so it Will Last Very Longer than the Short one, holding there the Grease, and the longer boot helps to elongate the C.V.
 Joints' Lifespan on Lifted rigs, because it compensates the increased angle of the axles.

 C.V.
 Joints works as you can see on the Followin' Animation:

 So, when you do a U-Turn, the Balls goes from one Side to Another very very Fast; if Acceleration is Forced (in Example while Accelerating the Engine) the Balls will go Faster and harder with the Extra Pressure and shearing against the walls, and that will Worn them and their Holding Basket very Fast, also their C.V.
 Joint's base.

-► Do the U-Turns Just with vehicle's Impluse.
+► My Advice is: Do the U-Turns Just with vehicle's Impluse.

 ...it makes Miracles in C.V.
 Joint's Life!

-They'll Stay right There if Properly Adjusted and be Sure to Obtain the Best Quality that you can buy, not the toughest ones because those are too hard for the application.
+They'll Stay right there if Properly adjusted and be Sure to obtain the Best Quality that you can buy, not the toughest ones because those are too hard for the application.

-So, to Finish this Writeup, let me Tell you that only Two Things are the Most important in C.V.
-Joints life:
+Two Things are the Most important in C.V.
+Joints' life:

-► Drivin' Behaviour: if you Usually Force the C.V.
+► Driving Behaviour: if you Usually Force the C.V.
 Joints, (i.e: like Burning Tires in U-Turns) they'll Break soon.

 ► Edited to add the Tags for the New USMB Search System.